davybrion/companysite-dotnet/content/blog/2007-08-read-only-data-in-nhibernate.md

-Was just browsing the NHibernate forum and read something i didn't know yet... if you have read-only data, you can declare the class as immutable:
+Was just browsing the NHibernate forum and read something I didn't know yet... if you have read-only data, you can declare the class as immutable:

 <script src="https://gist.github.com/3611495.js?file=s1.xml"></script>